Christmas

 Why should you order Christmas hampers early?

 Christmas is the one deadline that does not move, and Q4 is when everyone wants the same thing at once.
 Branded items and bespoke hampers take longer to produce than ready-made gifts, because design, mockups, sign-off and assembly all sit before delivery, and demand peaks hard as the season closes in.
 Ordering from early autumn takes the pressure off the whole chain and protects the bit people forget: getting hundreds of boxes out to the right addresses on time.
-Earlier also means more choice, since the loveliest products and makers are the first to sell through.
+Earlier also means more choice, since the loveliest products are the first to sell through.
 To make this painless we store your hampers free for up to three months, so you can lock in your order and your design now, then ship on your own schedule rather than racing the calendar in December.

 Can hampers be delivered to the office or to homes?